Last updated on July 4th, 2021

 ♦ Lake Garda: 2-Hour Guided Trike Tour.
 A funny and unusual way to discover the area.

 ♦ Lake Garda: 4-Hour Boat Cruise to Isola del Garda & Salò.
 Discover some of the most enchanting spots in northern Italy.

 A Scenic Train Journey to Switzerland and the Alps

 Milan is close to the Switzerland border and the mountains.
 Therefore, although the trip is quite long, you can discover the Swiss Alps on a day trip from Milan and experience one of the most scenic train rides in Switzerland and overall Europe.

 Although you could hire a car and drive, I strongly recommend you take the Bernina train from Tirano to St. Moritz, one of the best mountain resorts in Switzerland.
 Then, you’ll be off to an unforgettable train journey amid a breathtaking landscape.

 How to plan a day trip on the Bernina Express

 Here are some fantastic day tours from Milan to the Swiss Alps:

 ♦ Bernina & St.Moritz Day Tour from Milan.
 Travel by GT coach to Tirano and then board the panoramic train and ride the steepest railway in the world.

 ♦ Bernina scenic train and Lake Como.
-If you’re short on time and want to discover both Lake Como and the Swiss Alps, you may want to look at this tour.
-It sure will be rushed, but at least it’ll allow to enjoy these beautiful areas briefly.
+If you’re short on time and want to discover Lake Como and the Swiss Alps, you may want to look at this tour.
+It sure will be rushed, but at least it’ll allow you to enjoy these beautiful areas briefly.